agraef/midizap/README.md

 midizap *will* catch infinite recursion after a few iterations, so, for educational purposes you can (and should) try the example above with midizap and see what happens.
 As you'll notice, the program prints an error message indicating the translation and message which caused the problem, so that you can correct your mistake.

 So macro translations are too limited to make for a Turing-complete programming language, but there's still a lot that can be done with them.
 Here's another example which spits out the individual bits of a controller value, using the approach that we discussed earlier in the context of nibble extraction.
 Input comes from `CC7` in the example, and bit #*i* of the controller value becomes `CC`*i* in the output, where *i* runs from 0 to 6.
+(You should try these translations with the debugging options to see what exactly is going on there.)

 ~~~
 CC7[64]{0} $CC6 CC6'